DieRandomDie/lyrfuckery/README.md

 - Writes those four totals into the native room-type summary labels.
 - Hides non-chest images by making them transparent rather than removing the room elements.
 - Leaves chest and open-chest icons visible.
+- Supports both guild maps, which nest the mob link inside the room-status span, and personal maps, which may place the mob link beside an empty status wrapper.
 - Wraps the game's native dungeon-map function and waits for asynchronously rendered map markup.
 - Stops waiting after 15 seconds if no valid map appears.